-Form of enterprise Business premises Find out the best form of enterprise for you Lease or ownership Also consider buying an existing business and Location, location and, once more, location check all the businesses available for sale Suitability and possible official inspections of the premises Business plan Written business plan Financial transactions Necessary calculations · Opening an account Payment terminal Profitability Invoice templates ш • Fixed costs Variable costs Accounting Personal income Single-entry bookkeeping Gross margin percentage Double-entry bookkeeping Critical profitability point (= sales volume to cover) Buy the service e.g. from an accounting agency unless all costs, but the company does not generate any you are a professional accountant profit or loss) Taxation Identifying the market Identifying the market Registration in the VAT register • Demand Registration in the Prepayment register Competition and competitors Applying for prepayment taxation Price level .
-In accordance of Uniqueness of the products/services compared to Insurances competitors Insurance against treatment injury, environmental Advertising and marketing impairment liability insurance, employer insurance and motor liability insurance (statutory) Start-up grant YEL: Basis for the entrepreneur's social security Start-up grant application to the Employment and Accident insurance (not mandatory but recommended) Economic Development Office Liability insurance/legal expenses insurance Tax debt certificate Property insurance Business plan and calculations Other insurances The statement procedure for the Enterprise Agency Ask for offers from several insurance companies Financing Unemployment security Capital requirements (investments/working capital) Transfer from an employees' unemployment fund to Self-financing the unemployment fund for entrepreneurs as soon Bank, Finnvera, other external investor as possible after starting entrepreneurial activities (at Support opportunities least within three months from the start).
-Guarantees The Unemployment Fund for Finnish Entrepreneurs (WWW.YRITTAJAKASSA.FI) Agreements Memorandums of association (mandatory) Personnel Other agreements relating to the establishment (e.g. Registration as an employer in the employer register shareholders' agreement, membership agreement); Obligations (collective agreements, Employment Other necessary agreements (lease for business Contracts Act, Working Hours Act, Annual Holidays Act, premises, delivery agreements, leasing agreement, etc.) employment contracts) · Costs for the company (salaries + indirect personnel Always read the agreements before signing and make costs) sure that you know what you are committing your Possibilities for a pay subsidy company to • • Expert meetings Registration to the Trade Register Business advisers, banks, insurance companies, Not before you have the start-up grant decision accounting firms, tax authorities, etc. Any share capital of the limited liability company must be paid into the company's account before registration Entrepreneur's support network 25 paid into the company 3 account before registration · Your own networks Licences • Entrepreneurial networks, entrepreneur associations, Disclosure/registration obligation business associations, and employer associations 2.33.334.6,1-6,154.44.611.354.64.611 2 a 2 a 2 a 2 a 2 a 2 a 2 a 2 a 2 a 2 a
+Form of enterprise Business premises Find out the best form of enterprise for you · Lease or ownership Also consider buying an existing business and Location, location and, once more, location check all the businesses available for sale Suitability and possible official inspections of the premises Business plan · Written business plan Financial transactions Necessary calculations Opening an account Payment terminal Profitability Invoice templates • Fixed costs Variable costs Accounting Personal income Single-entry bookkeeping Gross margin percentage Double-entry bookkeeping Critical profitability point (= sales volume to cover) Buy the service e.g. from an accounting agency unless all costs, but the company does not generate any you are a professional accountant profit or loss) you are a professional accountant profit of toss, Taxation Identifying the market Registration in the VAT register · Demand Registration in the Prepayment register Competition and competitors Price level Applying for prepayment taxation Insurances Uniqueness of the products/services compared to competitors Insurance against treatment injury, environmental Advertising and marketing impairment liability insurance, employer insurance Chart up grant and motor liability insurance (statutory) Start-up grant YEL: Basis for the entrepreneur's social security Start-up grant application to the Employment and Accident insurance (not mandatory but recommended Economic Development Office Liability insurance/legal expenses insurance Tax debt certificate Property insurance Business plan and calculations Other insurances The statement procedure for the Enterprise Agency Ask for offers from several insurance companies Financing Unampleyment security Unemployment security Capital requirements (investments/working capital)Self-financing Transfer from an employees' unemployment fund to the unemployment fund for entrepreneurs as soon 5 Bank, Finnvera, other external investor as possible after starting entrepreneurial activities (at • Support opportunities least within three months from the start).
+Guarantees • The Unemployment Fund for Finnish Entrepreneurs Agreements (WWW.YRITTAJAKASSA.FI) Agreements Personnel Memorandums of association (mandatory) • Other agreements relating to the establishment (e.g. Registration as an employer in the employer register Obligation (call active agreement) Foundament Foundam shareholders' agreement, membership agreement); Obligations (collective agreements, Employment Other necessary agreements (lease for business Contracts Act, Working Hours Act, Annual Holidays Act premises, delivery agreements, leasing agreement, etc.) employment contracts) • Costs for the company (salaries + indirect personnel Always read the agreements before signing and make costs) sure that you know what you are committing your Possibilities for a pay subsidy company to Designation to the Tords D. 11 Expert meetings Registration to the Trade Register Business advisers, banks, insurance companies, Not before you have the start-up grant decision accounting firms, tax authorities, etc. Any share capital of the limited liability company must be paid into the company's account before registration Entrepreneur's support network · Your own networks Licences Entrepreneurial networks, entrepreneur associations, Disclosure/registration obligation business associations, and employer associations